-We may be unable to manufacture the G4 to meet our commercialization plans on a timely or cost effective basis.
+We may be unable to manufacture the G4 or the G4X to meet our commercialization plans on a timely or cost effective basis.

 We must successfully increase our manufacturing output to meet our long-term commercialization plans.
-We currently manufacture the G4 in our facilities in San Diego, California.
-We have signed a lease for a manufacturing facility that is being constructed at a new location in La Jolla, California to support our growth and commercialization plans.
-In order to manufacture sufficient G4 instruments and consumables to meet our commercialization plans, we will need to hire and train a sufficient number of manufacturing, engineering and quality personnel.
-Manufacturing the G4 requires complex processes, and depends on the skill and experience of our manufacturing personnel.
-The manufacturing process for the G4 also includes sourcing components from various third-party suppliers and then assembling and testing the final product offerings.
-We must manufacture the G4 in compliance with our demanding specifications in a timely and efficient manner and at an acceptable cost in order to achieve and maintain profitability.
-We have a limited history of manufacturing and assembling the G4, and, as a result, we may have difficulty manufacturing and assembling sufficient quantities of such products in a timely and cost-effective manner.
+We currently manufacture our instruments and consumables in our facilities in San Diego, California.
+In order to manufacture sufficient instruments and consumables to meet our commercialization plans, we will need to hire and train a sufficient number of manufacturing, engineering and quality personnel.
+Manufacturing our instruments requires complex processes, and depends on the skill and experience of our manufacturing personnel.
+The manufacturing process for our instruments also includes sourcing components from various third-party suppliers and then assembling and testing the final product offerings.
+We must manufacture our instruments in compliance with our demanding specifications in a timely and efficient manner and at an acceptable cost in order to achieve and maintain profitability.
+We have a limited history of manufacturing and assembling our instruments, and, as a result, we may have difficulty manufacturing and assembling sufficient quantities of such products in a timely and cost-effective manner.
 For example, we had previously experienced delays in the scale-up of our manufacturing process when producing our first commercial units of the G4, and we have since improved this process.
 In addition, to manage our manufacturing operations and the supply of components from our third-party suppliers, we will need to forecast anticipated demand to predict our inventory needs from six months to a year in advance and enter into purchase orders on the basis of these requirements.
 Our limited manufacturing history may not provide us with enough data to allow us to accurately and effectively predict our manufacturing capacity requirements or our need for components from our third-party suppliers, including appropriately anticipating supply shortages or unavailability and fluctuations in the pricing of required components.
-We may experience delays in obtaining components required for the G4, including due to recent supply chain challenges being experienced in the economy generally, or not have sufficient manufacturing capabilities and personnel for such products, which could impede our ability to manufacture and assemble these products on our expected timeline.
-As a result of this or any other delays, we may encounter difficulties in production of the G4, including problems with quality control and assurance, component supply shortages or surpluses, increased costs, shortages of qualified personnel and difficulties associated with compliance with local, state, federal and foreign regulatory requirements.
+We may experience delays in obtaining components required for our instruments and consumables, including due to recent supply chain challenges being experienced in the economy generally, or not have sufficient manufacturing capabilities and personnel for such products, which could impede our ability to manufacture and assemble these products on our expected timeline.
+As a result of this or any other delays, we may encounter difficulties in instrument and/or consumable production, including problems with quality control and assurance, component supply shortages or surpluses, increased costs, shortages of qualified personnel and difficulties associated with compliance with local, state, federal and foreign regulatory requirements.
 Our costs may also significantly increase as a result of inflation, and we may not be able to offset those higher costs by increasing our prices to our customers to the extent we have generated sales.
 Our operating costs have increased, and may continue to increase, due to the recent growth in inflation, which could have an adverse effect on our results of operation and financial condition.